itsnamgyu/its-algo/README.md

 ### Divide and Conquer
 - [x] Code Mergesort
 - [ ] Code Quicksort
+- [ ] Read chapter 2 and internalize the DaC methodology!
-- [ ] Sovle DaC questions from BOJ
+- [ ] Solve DaC questions from BOJ for practice

 ### Dynamic Programming
-- [ ] Skim Chapter 3 of 'Fundamentals of Algorithms'
+- [ ] Skim chapter 3 of 'Fundamentals of Algorithms'
 - [x] Code a Fibbonacci calculator (w/o reference)
 - [x] Code the Floyd–Warshall Algorithm
 - [x] Code the Bellman-Ford Algorithm
+- [ ] Read chapter 3 and internalize the DP methodology!
-- [ ] Solve DP questions from BOJ
+- [ ] Solve DP questions from BOJ for practice

 ### Greedy Algorithms
 - [ ] Code the Prim Algorithm & the Kruskal Algorithm